kinjol/Face-Detection-and-Recognition-HoloLens/README.md

 # Face-Detection-and-Recognition-HoloLens
-Facial detection and recognition application for the Microsoft HoloLens with anti spoofing capabilities.
+Unity Project Files for Facial detection and recognition application for the Microsoft HoloLens with anti spoofing capabilities.

 Interface